Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Cowboys average 73.8 more yards per game (434.3) than the Falcons give up per outing (360.5).

-- Dallas is 7-0 against the spread and 6-1 overall when the team picks up more than 360.5 yards.
+- Dallas is 7-0 against the spread and 6-1 overall when the team totals more than 360.5 yards.

-- The Cowboys have turned the ball over 11 times this season, four more turnovers than the Falcons have forced (7).
+- The Cowboys have turned the ball over four more times (11 total) than the Falcons have forced a turnover (7) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Falcons.